 Once you have this research, create detailed customer profiles or buyer personas.
 These are semi-fictional representations of your ideal customers based on real data and educated speculation.
 A good persona includes demographic information, professional roles, goals, and pain points.
 This exercise helps you move from creating generic content for a faceless crowd to crafting a targeted message that resonates with a real person.

-Structure Your Content for Conversion
+Lay Out Your Content for Maximum Conversion

 How you organize your content is just as important as what it says.
 A clear structure guides the reader from their first impression to your desired action.
 Every piece of content should have a specific job to do, whether it’s generating a lead, driving a sale, or encouraging a demo signup.